Honi Soit: Other controversies

 In 1995, Honi Soit reprinted a controversial article from Rabelais Student Media, its La Trobe University counterpart, entitled "The Art of Shoplifting"—one of seven student newspapers to do so in the wake of Rabelais editors being prosecuted by state censors.

 In their last edition for 2005, the editors produced "Hx", an imitation of the free "Mx" tabloid.
 They used their colour pages to present a biting satire of quality commercial media, with rarely seen images of dead and wounded Iraqis juxtaposed against vacuous magazine style copy, such as "Fashion From the Front Line".
 The inclusion of images of dead and mutilated civilian casualties shocked many readers.
 This same year the paper was accused of having turned from its radical roots by comedian Jonathan Biggins after it published a critical recap of his Wharf Revue.

 De-classified U.S. National Security Agency documents were published by Honi in 2013, which showed the paper had been suspected by intelligence agencies of operating under Soviet influence.

-In 2016 the editors produced a satire spoof of broadsheet newspaper The Australian for their last edition for the year.
+In 2016, the editors produced a satire spoof of broadsheet newspaper The Australian for their last edition for the year.
 The issue, complete with replica masthead, featured a front-page splash about Rupert Murdoch dying and satirical parody opinion pieces from journalists at the paper.
 The prank was acknowledged by The Australian's CEO Nicholas Gray.

+On Tuesday 16 May 2023, hundreds of copies of Queer Honi, the annual autonomous edition of Honi Soit produced by the Queer Action Collective, were stolen from stands.
+Hundreds more were taken the following day.
+Honi Soit estimated that nearly a thousand copies were stolen, almost half of the paper's print run.
+Honi noted that "With the paper's masthead being "Fagi Soit" and featuring a cover image of a trans woman's torso tattooed with slurs, the theft is, in Honi's view, a targeted attack against queer expression".

+In June 2025, Honi Soit withdrew an invitation to news.com.au political editor Samantha Maiden, who had been scheduled as a keynote speaker for its Student Journalism Conference in August of that year.
+The editors wrote in an email that they had "received community concerns" about Maiden's apparent "political coverage and reporting" on the Gaza war.
+Following Maiden's removal, journalist David Marr also withdrew from the event in solidarity, expressing concern about the exclusion of differing perspectives from the conference.